gmlc-dispatches/dispatches/docs/models/fossil/multiperiod_integrated_ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-The Multiperiod Integrated Ultra-Supercritical Power Plant model is built considering a steady-state nonlinear integrated ultra-supercritical power plant model for each time period, along with two coupling variables to link each time step: the optimal dispatch of the power plant and the amount of storage material available at the end of each time period.
+The multiperiod power plant model is developed by creating multiple instances of a steady-state nonlinear power plant model, with every instance indexed for a time period, along with two coupling variables to link each time step, which are the optimal power produced by the power plant and the amount of storage material available at the end of each time period.
 The power plant model is constructed using the unit models from the idaes/power_generation unit model library shown in the table below, in addition to the IAPWS property package for steam and water.

 ================================= =====================================================================
 Unit Model                        Units in Flowsheet